swcarpentry/shell-novice/06-find.md

 >
 > We haven't linked to the original haikus because they don't appear to be on *Salon*'s site any longer.
 > As [Jeff Rothenberg said](http://www.clir.org/pubs/archives/ensuring.pdf),
-> "Digital information lasts forever&mdash;or five years, whichever comes first."
+> "Digital information lasts forever --- or five years, whichever comes first."

 Let's find lines that contain the word "not":